caltechlibrary/CL-web-components/integrating_CSS_in_web_components.md

 ### External Stylesheets in Shadow DOM:

-You can include external stylesheets within your Shadow DOM by using JavaScript to clone the styles and append them to the Shadow DOM.
+You can include external Stylesheets within your Shadow DOM by using JavaScript to clone the styles and append them to the Shadow DOM.

 ~~~JavaScript
 const template = document.createElement('template');